MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 1. Click OK.
 1. Click OK.
 ##### Scheduling a recurring send notifications job
-1. Go to Retail > Retail IT > Email and notifications > Send email notification.
+1. Using the menu on the left, go to Retail > Retail IT > Email and notifications > Send email notification.
 1. Expand the Run in the background section.
 1. Select Yes in the Batch processing field.
 1. Click Recurrence.